-- 47. The Country Office.
-The CO management will be responsible to: - Assign a focal point for the evaluation.
-Carl Paulsson, Head of Programme & Operations will be the CO focal point for this evaluation. - Provide the evaluation manager and team with documentation and information necessary to the evaluation; facilitate the team's contacts with local stakeholders; set up meetings, field visits; provide logistic support during the fieldwork; and arrange for interpretation, if required. - Participate in discussions with the evaluation team on the evaluation design and on the operation, its performance and results and in various teleconferences with the evaluation manager and team on the evaluation products. - Organise and participate in two separate debriefings, one internal and one with external stakeholders. - Comment on the TORs and the evaluation report and prepare a management response to the evaluation. - Provide feedback to OEV on the evaluation process as part of an evaluation feedback e-survey. - 48.
+44. The Country Office.
+The CO management will be responsible to:

+- Assign a focal point for the evaluation, Ussama Osman, Country Director, will be the CO focal point for this evaluation.
+The Deputy Country Director, Fatimata Sow-Sidibe, will be alternate focal point. - Provide the evaluation manager and team with documentation and information necessary to the evaluation; facilitate the team's contacts with local stakeholders; set up meetings, field visits; provide logistic support during the fieldwork; and arrange for interpretation, if required. - Participate in discussions with the evaluation team on the evaluation design and on the operation, its performance and results and in various teleconferences with the evaluation manager and team on the evaluation products. - Organise and participate in two separate debriefings, one internal and one with external stakeholders. - Comment on the TORs and the evaluation report and prepare a management response to the evaluation. - Provide feedback to OEV on the evaluation process as part of an evaluation feedback e-survey. - 45.
 The Regional Bureau.
 The RB management will be responsible to: - Assign a focal point for the evaluation.
-Yukako Sato, Regional M&E Adviser will be the RB focal point for this evaluation. - Participate in discussions with the evaluation team on the evaluation design and on the operation, its performance and results.
-In particular, the RB should participate in the evaluation debriefing and in various teleconferences with the evaluation manager and team, as required. - Provide comments on the TORs and the evaluation report. - Coordinate the management response to the evaluation and track the implementation of the recommendations. - Provide feedback to OEV on the evaluation process as part of an evaluation feedback e-survey. - 49.
+Aboubacar Koisha, Regional M&E Advisor, will be the RB focal point for this evaluation. - Participate in discussions with the evaluation team on the evaluation design and on the operation, its performance and results.
+In particular, the RB should participate in the evaluation debriefing and in various teleconferences with the evaluation manager and team, as required. - Provide comments on the TORs and the evaluation report. - Coordinate the management response to the evaluation and track the implementation of the recommendations. - Provide feedback to OEV on the evaluation process as part of an evaluation feedback e-survey. - 46.
 Headquarters.
-Some HQ divisions might, as relevant, be asked to discuss WFP strategies, policies or systems in their area of responsibility and to comment on the evaluation TOR and report.

-- 50. The Office of Evaluation.
-OEV is responsible for commissioning the evaluation and Julie Thoulouzan, Evaluation Officer is the OEV focal point.
+Some HQ divisions might, as relevant, be asked to discuss WFP strategies, policies or systems in their area of responsibility and to comment on the evaluation TOR and report. - 47.
+The Office of Evaluation.
+OEV is responsible for commissioning the evaluation and Anette Wilhelmsen, Evaluation Officer, is the OEV focal point.
 OEV's responsibilities include to: - Set up the evaluation including drafting the TOR in consultation with concerned stakeholders; select and contract the external evaluation company; and facilitate the initial communications between the WFP stakeholders and the external evaluation company. - Enable the company to deliver a quality process and report by providing them with the EQAS documents including process guidance, content guides and templates as well as orient the evaluation manager on WFP policies, strategies, processes and systems as required. - Comment on the evaluation report and submit the final evaluation report to an external posthoc quality review process to independently report on the quality, credibility and utility of the evaluation and provide feedback to the evaluation company accordingly. - Publish the final evaluation report on the WFP public website and incorporate findings into an annual synthesis report, which will be presented to WFP's Executive Board for consideration. - Conduct an evaluation feedback e-survey to gather perceptions about the evaluation process and the quality of the report to be used to revise the approach, as required.